chrisalv27/StarWay/proposal.md

 - Display zodiac sign
 - Display compatability with other zodiac signs
 - Display general traits for the users sign
+- Render birth chart image

 ## Great to Have
-- Display full birth chart using outside library
+- Dynamic and great looking front-end interface.
 - Display horoscope for the day or some advice using API

 ## Nice to Have